1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Backyard_Flyer/README.md

 #### Step 1: Download the Simulator
 You can download the Udacity FCND Simulator from this [link](https://github.com/udacity/FCND-Simulator-Releases/releases).

+#### Step 2: Set up your Python Environment
+If you haven't already, set up your Python environment and get all the relevant packages installed using Anaconda following the instructions in [this repository](https://github.com/udacity/FCND-Term1-Starter-Kit)

+#### Task

+The objective is to command the drone to fly in a square pattern, covering 10 meters on each side at an altitude of 3 meters.
+This flight path will be executed in two modes: first using manual control, and then using autonomous control.
+For manual control, follow the instructions provided with the simulator.
+Autonomous control will be implemented using an event-driven state machine.
+Each callback function will evaluate the transition criteria based on the current state.
+When these criteria are met, the system will transition to the next state, issuing the necessary commands to the drone.
+A visualization of this final flight plan is shown in the gif below:

 ![](https://github.com/1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/blob/main/Project_Backyard_Flyer/backyard_square.gif)

+## Drone API

+To interact with both the drone simulator and a real drone, you will use the UdaciDrone API.
+This API facilitates communication between Python and the drone simulator, bridging your code and the drone's operations.
+A fundamental component of the API is the Drone superclass, which provides the necessary commands for controlling the drone in the simulator.
+It also enables you to register callbacks or listeners that respond to changes in the drone's attributes.
+The objective of this project is to create a subclass derived from the Drone class, implementing a state machine that can autonomously fly the drone in a box pattern.
+A starting point for this subclass is provided in the backyard_flyer.py file.

 ## Included in this repository